5 Stars From Last Night’s #Smackdown

 -The Average Nobodies

-Posted on August 28, 2015, in Uncategorized and tagged finn balor, nxt, pro wrestling, providence, Rhode Island, samoa joe, sheamus, smackdown, the dudley boyz, the new day, the wyatt family, wwe.
+Posted on August 28, 2015, in Average Blog Posts and tagged finn balor, nxt, pro wrestling, providence, Rhode Island, samoa joe, sheamus, smackdown, the dudley boyz, the new day, the wyatt family, WWE.
 Bookmark the permalink.
 Leave a comment.